 Selecting an investor for your company is often a long-term commitment as a founder.
 While it is tempting to go with the first and best offer, this is an incredibly important decision to make and one that should not be rushed or taken lightly.

 Good investors can be a massive boon to your growth journey, adding capital, knowledge, sparring partners and strong networks to your company, while wrong investors can suck out time and energy and be detrimental to growing your company

 Here are some key points you should consider when picking your next investor because the right investor matters more than you think.

 Many venture funds speak about active ownership and “hands-on” when talking to startups.
 In reality, few funds can be great additions to a company’s growth journey, while many quickly end up as passive investors adding little value apart from capital.

 Separating the two can be a challenge for startup founders, but it is important to do your own due diligence on potential investors in order to establish whether the investor is a good fit for you and your company.

 Get references on the fund.

-Try to get references on the fund, and in particular the partner assigned to your case, from the fund’s portfolio companies.
-Ask for concrete examples of how the fund helped the company, and also how they handled difficult conversations, “run-dry” situations and other challenges.
+Try to get references on the fund, particularly the partner assigned to your case, from the fund’s portfolio companies.
+Ask for concrete examples of how the fund helped the company and also how they handled difficult conversations, “run-dry” situations and other challenges.
 Has the fund team been supportive?
 Have they rolled up their sleeves and worked with the team?